conduitio-labs/conduit-connector-sftp/README.md

 ## Destination

 Destination connects to a remote server.
 It takes an `opencdc.Record`, extracts filename from the metadata and upload the file to the remote server.
 The connector supports both password and private key authentication methods.
+Destination also supports large file uploads.
+Source can provide large file content chunk by chunk (one record per chunk).
+Each record should have following in metadata:

+* `filename`: Filename of the file with extension.
+* `file_size`: Integer size of the file.
+* `chunk_index`: Index of the chunk (starting from 1).
+* `total_chunks`: Total number of chunks.
+* `hash`: Unique hash, which is used to create temporary file till the last chunk is uploaded.

 ### Configuration Options